-Students taking Algebra 1, Geometry, Biology, or an equivalent high school course in middle school must take the EOC assessment and it will be 30% of the final grade in the course.
-Passing the Algebra 1 EOC assessment is a graduation requirement.
+Students taking Algebra 1 Honors, Geometry Honors, Biology Honors or an equivalent high school course in middle school must take the EOC assessment and it will be 30% of the final grade in the course.
+Passing the state administered assessment is a graduation requirement.
 Students with disabilities may qualify for EOC waivers.
 For more information, please see the Exceptional Student Education section of this document.